jacoobyy/jacoobyy.github.io/_posts/2018-06-04-diagnostic_plots.md

 Looking at the graph above, there are several points that fall far away from the red line.
 This is indicative of the errors **not** being normally distributed, in fact our model suffers from "heavy tails".

 What does this say about the data?
-We are more likely to see extreme values than expected if the data was truly normally distributed.
+We are more likely to see extreme values than to be expected if the data was truly normally distributed.

 In general, there is plenty of wiggle room in violating these assumptions, but it is good to know what assumptions about the data we are violating.